Ryan-R-C/Infinity-Scroll/README.md

 ## A infinity scrool and filter app that consumes JSONPlaceHolder API

 ### What does it do?
 - Consumes External API, JSONPlaceHolder;
 - Uses AJAX to display content from API;
 - Makes a loading animation animation using JavaScript CSS animation

+### Techs used:
+- HTML
+- CSS
+- JavaScript